-I joined York Management School full time in January 2011.
+I joined the School for Business and Society full time in January 2011.
 I lecture on International Political Economy (IPE), international business, and the international business environment.
 I was previously at Sheffield Hallam University and at York St John University.
 I’ve a long association with York, being a graduate (MA Linguistics and ELT, 1990) and working as an Associate Lecturer in three departments over several years.

 In 2019 I was awarded a Senior Fellowship by the HEA/Advance HE.
 I am a Certified Management and Business Educator (Chartered Association of Business Schools).

 In 2006 I won a National Teaching Fellowship from the Higher Education Academy (HEA).
 I have always had a multidisciplinary approach to my work, having taught politics and International Relations, management, teacher training, English Language Teaching, modern foreign languages, European studies, and education studies.

 Between 2006-13 I was one of 15 UK Socrates Erasmus Bologna Experts sponsored by the European Commission and the British Council.
 This involved promoting reform in the European Higher Education Area (EHEA).
 I am the author of Europe, the State and Globalisation (Longman, 2005; Routledge, 2016) and numerous books in the field of English Language Teaching and Business Communication.

 I am the School’s International Students Coordinator and have a career-long interest in student mobility and internationalization.

 I occasionally run half marathons and like listening to the music of Miles Davis, Bob Dylan, and Radiohead.

 Work Management and Organisation

 Joint Head of Work Management and Organisation Group

 My PhD at the University of Leeds in the School of Politics and International Studiers was on the European Union’s Common Security and Defence Policy (CSDP).
 The study explored relationships between power, bureaucratic politics, and Grand Strategy.